eclipse-basyx/basyx-java-server-sdk/basyx.submodelrepository/basyx.submodelrepository-feature-authorization/Readme.md

 ## Action table for RBAC

-Below is reference table that show which action are used in what endpoints of the Submodel Repository:
+Below is a reference table that show which action are used in what endpoints of the Submodel Repository:

 | Action  | Endpoint                                                                                                                                                                                                            |
 |---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|